medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/4-data-validation.md

 ## Synopsis

-This document describes the API specification and verification process for data verification in Oracle.
+This document describes the API specification, data verification, and process for issuing certificates.

 ### Motivation

 Oracle can verify whether the data provided by the provider is in the form the consumer wants.
-The Consent created after successful verification contains the oracle information that verified the data.
+The certificate created after successful verification contains the oracle information that verified the data.

 ### Definitions
-`Data Provider`, `Data Consumer`, and `Oracle` and [JSON Schema](https://www.w3.org/2019/wot/json-schema)
+`Data Provider`, `Data Consumer`, and `Oracle` and [JSON schema](https://www.w3.org/2019/wot/json-schema)

 ## Technical Specification

 TODO: blahblah with diagrams (e.g. seq diagrams)

-### API Sepc
+### API Specification

 #### Request URI
 ```http request
 POST /deals/{dealID}/data
 ```

 #### Request Headers
 ```
 # Authorization: Bearer {jwtToken}